-As for the “Hidden Script” — that is the Akashic Record, a celestial encyclopedia that you can read if, and only if, you become clairvoyant.
+Initiates can read the “Hidden Script” — that is, the Akashic Record, a celestial encyclopedia that you can read if, and only if, you become clairvoyant.
 [See "Akasha".]

 94) [Adding It Up] Lurking behind Waldorf education are such occult beliefs as astrology and numerology.
-Here is Steiner embracing both of these two fallacies, discussing the length of time required for the completion of a full cycle of astrological ages (i.e., twelve periods when the constellations of the zodiac become predominant, one after the other, for many centuries at a stretch).
-He links this enormous stretch of time to the number of breaths a human being takes in a year.
+Here is Steiner embracing both of these two fallacies, discussing the length of time required for the completion of a full cycle of twelve astrological ages (i.e., periods during which the twelve constellations of the zodiac become predominant, one after the other).
+He links this enormous length of this cycle to the number of breaths a human being takes in a year.
 Which proves what?
 Well, in reality, it proves nothing.
 But for mystics like Steiner, such coincidences have great “meaning.”
 Waldorf students may be led into a similarly credulous ("oh, wow") state of mind.
 I know.
-I was there.
+I was one of them.

 “The essential thing to bear in mind is that the vernal point [the beginning of spring] advances along the whole Zodiac circle, so that the point where the sun rises is always a little further on [in the Zodiac, in succeeding years].
 The vernal point must travel along the whole Zodiac and it will then return to its point of departure.
 The time required for this will be about 25,920 years ...
 On the average, a human being breathes 18 times a minute ...
 In one hour this would be equal to 18 x 60 = 1,080.
 In 24 hours: 1,080 x 24 = 25,920, that is to say, 25,920 times ...
 This is extremely important, for it shows us that our respiratory process, that is to say, something which takes place within our human being, is subjected to the same rhythm — differing only in time — as the rhythm which, on a large scale, lies at the foundation of the rhythm of the sun's course.” — Rudolf Steiner, “Man's Position in the Cosmic Whole, the Platonic World-Year” (ANTHROPOSOPHIC NEWS SHEET, 1940, No. 1-2) GA 174.